Vaccine Injuries

 Content Reviewed by Joseph Vuckovich – Vaccine Injury Lawyer

-MCTLaw attorney Joseph Vuckovich
+Joseph Vuckovich headshot

 Joseph Vuckovich represents clients in the National Vaccine Injury Compensation Program.
 He is based in mctlaw’s Washington, DC office.
 Joe studied neuroscience and psychology at Harvard where he earned his B.S. degree.
 He earned a Master’s Degree in biology from the University of Cambridge in the UK, and his law degree from New York University School of Law.
 Joe grew up in Pittsburgh and now lives in Alexandria, Virginia with his wife and daughter.